 Consensus rating for Schlumberger

-Approximately 48.0% of sell-side analysts tracking Baker Hughes, a GE company (BHGE) rated it as a “buy” or some equivalent, and ~52.0% rated it as a “hold.”
-None of the sell-side analysts rated it as a “sell.”
+Approximately 62% of analysts tracking Baker Hughes (BHI) rated it a “buy” or some equivalent, and approximately 32% rated it a “hold.”
+Only 6% rated it a “sell.”